-- e) a scheme of an appropriate scale, layout, form and materials which protects and enhances the special characteristics of the Top Wood/Great Whin Covert Local Wildlife Site and biodiversity value on the site informed by an Ecological Impact Assessment and arboriculture assessment, with management agreed through the planning application; - f) green/blue infrastructure connectivity within the site and to neighbouring green/blue infrastructure assets to support climate resilience; - g) an appropriate landscape buffer between the site and the A1 to the east and to the railway line to the north;
+- e) a scheme of an appropriate scale, layout, form and materials which protects and enhances the special characteristics of the Top Wood/Great Whin Covert Local Wildlife Site and biodiversity value on the site informed by an Ecological Impact Assessment and arboriculture assessment, with management agreed through the planning application; - f) green/blue infrastructure connectivity within the site and to neighbouring green/blue infrastructure assets to support climate resilience; - g) an appropriate landscapeing throughout the site buffer including between the site and the A1 to the east and to the railway line to the north;

-- h) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, referring to the development's Transport Assessment and Travel Plan, informed by Local Highways Authority advice detailing: - i. safe access to the site from the A57 for vehicles, public transport, cyclists and pedestrians; - ii. an appropriate financial contribution to improve the capacity of the A57 and the following junctions: - i. the A57/B6040 roundabout; - ii. the A614 Blyth Road/A57/A1 roundabout; - iii. an appropriate financial contribution towards extending a high frequency bus service between the site and Worksop town centre supported by appropriate public transport infrastructure within the site; - iv. quality, safe and direct pedestrian and cycle links along the A57 to connect with existing development; - v. appropriate servicing and parking provision for each development parcel.
+- h) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, as evidenced by a referring to the development's Transport Assessment(s) and Travel Plan(s) for the proposal., informed by Local Highways Authority advice detailing This should include but not be limited to: - i. safe access/egress to and from the site from the A57 for vehicles, public transport, cyclists and pedestrians; - ii. any appropriate works and/or proportionate financial contribution towards improveing the capacity of the A57 and the following junctions highways infrastructure in the locality of the site: - i. the A57/B6040 roundabout; - ii. the A614 Blyth Road/A57/A1 roundabout; - iii. anv appropriate financial contribution towards extending a high frequency bus service between the site and Worksop town centre supported by appropriate public transport infrastructure within the site; - iv. quality, safe and direct pedestrian and cycle links along the A57 to connect with existing development in the locality; - v. appropriate servicing and parking provision for each development parcel.